oracle-livelabs/apex/apex-professional-hol1/2-install-run-sample-application/2-hands-on-lab-01.md

    ![Run Application](images/click-run-application.png " ")

-4. Log in to the Sample Reporting application as an End User.
-Enter your username and Password (the same as your Workspace credentials) and click "Sign In."
+4. Log in to the **Sample Reporting** application as an End User.
+Enter your username and password (the same as your Workspace credentials) and click **Sign In**.

    ![Sign In Sample App](images/log-in-to-the-app.png " ")

-5. You now see the Sample Reporting application's home page.
-In your Runtime environment, a Developer Toolbar appears at the bottom.
+5. You now see the **Sample Reporting** application's home page.
+In your runtime environment, a Developer Toolbar appears at the bottom.
 Click **Home** to return to the home page of the APEX application development environment.

    ![Home Screen of Sample App](images/navigate-to-sample-reports.png " ")